 The process of looking for identical characters or data in a dataset.

-When a piece of data, information, or a web page remains accessible.
+When a piece of data, information, or web page remains accessible.
 Persistent data doesn’t get deleted when you close the program.

 A scripting language frequently used for websites.
 PHP uses tags like HTML, but a PHP website can do much more and the content can change with user input.